 What’s it like to buy a home?
-How does one begin the process of buying a home?
-It’s important to know the answer to these questions, especially since the real estate market fluctuates frequently throughout the years.
-Most people don’t know the ins and outs of the home buying process so it comes as a huge advantage to learn about it before you go home searching.
-When preparing to buy a home it’s important to understand three crucial things: what it’s like to put an offer on a house, having an offer accepted, and reasons why you should inspect your house before buying.
+How does one begin the home buying process?
+It is important to know the answer to these questions, especially since the real estate market fluctuates frequently throughout the years.
+Most people do not know the ins and outs of the home buying process so it comes as a huge advantage to learn about it before you go home searching.
+When preparing for the home buying process, it is important to understand three crucial things: what it is like to put an offer on a house, having an offer accepted, and reasons why you should inspect your house before buying.

 Before you begin to craft your offer you should have already figured out how much you can afford; additionally, you should have already met with a mortgage lender, once these basic steps are completed you can begin to compile your offer.
 Offers depend a lot on price, but they also depend on factors such as the down payment and the offer’s terms.
 Once you’ve prepared your offer and worked out all the details you should submit it.
 After submission you may need to negotiate, but once the offer is accepted it is legally binding.

 For more information about how to place an offer, you can check out this article: